 This just shows how crazy efficient he is in carrying the offensive load for the Jazz while still managing to take care of the ball.

 And the scary part?
 He’s about to enter his peak.
-So yep, no question Hayward is getting paid like Parsons this offseason.
+So yep, no question Hayward is getting Parsons-money this offseason.

 I know what you’re asking: How did the Gordon Hayward situation become a conundrum when the Jazz can give him the max and resume their roles as the anti-Warriors?
 Why am I writing a lengthy blog post that is, at this point, 960 words too long to make something out of nothing?
 And what the hell does the word “conundrum” mean?

 To answer your questions, let’s shift our attention towards the Eastern Conference.
-In Bill Simmons’ “The KD Conundrum” article with the Ringer (now you know where I got that word and the article title from), he argues that KD would be better off in the East as it presents a less treacherous path to the NBA Finals:
+In Bill Simmons’ article with the Ringer, he makes a valid point that KD would be better off in the East as it presents a less treacherous path to the NBA Finals:

 The East has Cleveland (FYI: Year 14 for LeBron next season), Boston’s Collection of Awesome Assets That Can’t Translate to an Actual Contender Yet, Whatever Toronto Is, Whatever Atlanta Was, Whatever Orlando and Milwaukee Might End Up Being, Whatever Pat Riley Might Have up His Sleeve and that’s about it.
 (Sorry, Knicks fans.)
 You want an easier road to the title, go East.
 Or sign with the Warriors.

-Similar to Golden State’s situation in the West, LeBron James (and whichever team he ends up playing) has owned the East as long as the Lannisters have had King’s Landing at the palm of their hands.
+Similar to Golden State’s situation in the West, LeBron James has owned the East as long as the Lannisters have had King’s Landing at the palm of their hands.
 Barring any major injuries, both the Cavaliers and James will enter their 3rd and 7th (!) straight NBA Finals appearance respectively.
-(Side note: I imagined that during his 6-year run, the NBA seriously considered renaming the Finals to “LeBron Vs”)
+(Side note: I imagined that during his 6-year run, the NBA seriously considered renaming the Finals to “LeBron Vs“)

 But here’s another harsh truth that NBA fans will have to accept: At some point, the 32-year old LeBron will have to slow down.